 Do not drink a lot of fluids prior to getting to bed. (reducing waking to pee)

-Zolpidem overdose often requires admission to an emergency ICU for life-saving treatment.
-Ambien users who concurrently use other drugs like mood stabilizers, antidepressants, or other types of CNS suppressants are at risk for overdose even when these may have been prescribed.
+Zolpidem overdose requires admission to an emergency ICU for life-saving treatment.
+Ambien users who concurrently use other drugs like mood stabilizers, antidepressants, or other types of CNS suppressants are at great risk for overdose even when these may have been prescribed.

 When Sleeping Pills No Longer Work